Mariosunny/validate-declarative/README.md

 ## validate-declarative
-A simple utility for declaratively validating the structure of any Javascript object.
+A simple utility for declaratively validating the structure/type of any Javascript object.
-Lightweight and highly extensible.
+Lightweight, reliable, and highly extensible.

 ***Example:***
 ```javascript